Mom threatens to jump off 40th floor—with her baby

 Did you know – in Singapore, suicide costs more lives than transport accidents?

 Most times, suicide warning signs aren’t clear as day.
-The Samaritans of Singapore believe you should ask this yourselves, “What is he or she going through?” when you see your loved one’s relationship gone sour, going between jobs, or things don’t seem to go their way.
+The believe you should ask this yourselves, “What is he or she going through?” when you see your loved one’s relationship gone sour, going between jobs, or things don’t seem to go their way.

 Putting yourself in your loved one’s shoes can be a starting indicator of what he or she is feeling in this troubled time.
-Pay close attention to their emotional, physical and mental state – the more you speak to them, the more you might find these signs of suicide in women:
+Pay close attention to their emotional, physical and mental state – the more you speak to them, the more you might find in women:

 These events are happening/have happened her life: